Bandits with many optimal arms: Best-arm identification

 \subsection{Upper bound}

-As it's name suggests, the \OurAlgorithmSimple algorithm (summarized in Algorithm~\ref{alg:OurAlgorithmSimpleRegret}) works by successive elimination of arms -- through the update at round $i$ of a set $\cA_i$ -- although with a twist.
+As its name suggests, the \OurAlgorithmSimple algorithm (summarized in Algorithm~\ref{alg:OurAlgorithmSimpleRegret}) works by successive elimination of arms -- through the update at round $i$ of a set $\cA_i$ -- although with a twist.
 We begin by sampling approximately $T$ arms at the first round.
-Namely, we first sample $K_1 = \lfloor \bar cT\rfloor,$ arms where $\bar c = 1/2$.
-Set $\cA_1$ as a set of $K_1$ arms taken at random from the reservoir.
-Then at each round we use a fraction of our budget -- where this constant depends on a parameter $\epsilon>0$ of the algorithm, and on the round index $i$ -- to sample the arms in our set.
-And so at round $i$ we sample each arm in the set $\cA_i$ a number of $t_i= \Big\lfloor \bar c_\epsilon T/\big(|\cA_i| i^{1+\epsilon}\big)\Big\rfloor \lor 1$ times, where $\bar c_{\epsilon} = \epsilon/8$.
+Namely, we first select a set $\cA_1$ of $|\cA_1| = \lfloor \bar c T/\log T\rfloor$ arms taken at random from the reservoir, for some constant $\bar c >0$.
+Then at each round we use a $T/\log T$ fraction of our budget to sample the arms in our set.
+And so at round $i$ we sample each arm in the set $\cA_i$ a number of $t_i= \lfloor \bar c T/(|\cA_i| \log T)\rfloor$.
 We then eliminate half of the arms based on the arms' empirical means -- namely, we just keep the $\big\lfloor |\cA_i|/2\big\rfloor \lor 1$ arms in $\cA_i$ that have highest empirical means -- and introduce an additional number of arms sampled from the reservoir distribution -- namely $\big\lfloor |\cA_i|/4\big\rfloor$ -- such that the final size of our arm set is reduced by $\frac{3}{4}$.
-At the end of the budget, we have one arm remaining -- due to the choices of $\bar c, \bar c_\epsilon$ -- which is the arm that we return.
+At the end of the budget, we have one arm remaining -- due to the choices of $\bar c$ -- which is the arm that we return.
 Note that Remark~\ref{rem:arms} applies here too so that it is not a problem if $|\cA|$ is smaller than the number of arms required by the algorithm.
-Theorem~\ref{thm:UBsimple} is proved in Appendix~\ref{app:BAIproofs}. \begin{theorem} Let $1\geq \epsilon >0$. \OurAlgorithmSimple satisfies
+Theorem~\ref{thm:UBsimple} is proved in Appendix~\ref{app:BAIproofs}.